 Can a Wine Fridge Be Used for Food?

-No, you shouldn’t put food into a wine fridge for several reasons:
+You shouldn’t put food into a wine fridge for several reasons:

 - Many food items have intrinsic aromas that can invade wine bottles via the cork and ruin the wine’s flavors.
 Thus, you should keep wine and food apart from each other.